This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Yes!
 I have no idea who started the rumor that banana pudding doesn't have bananas.
 If no bananas are present, it's just vanilla pudding.

-There are two ways to keep bananas from turning brown (oxidating) in your banana pudding.
-First, is to toss your bananas in lemon juice before adding them.
-The second is to press the plastic wrap onto the bananas; this will keep oxygen from hitting the bananas, which causes them to turn dark.
+There are two ways to prevent bananas from turning brown (oxidizing) in your banana pudding.
+The first is to toss the bananas in lemon juice before adding them.
+The second is to press the plastic wrap onto the bananas; this will keep oxygen from hitting them, which causes them to turn dark.

 The only difference between nilla wafers and vanilla wafers is spelling.
 Nilla is just slang for vanilla.

-A properly made custard is essential for a thick banana pudding.
-The bases of most custards are milk, egg yolks, sugar, and cornstarch.
-Egg yolks and cornstarch work together as thickening agents.
+Properly made custard is essential for thick banana pudding.
+Most custards are based on milk, egg yolks, sugar, and cornstarch, which work together as thickening agents.
 My banana pudding recipe below will show you an uncomplicated way to make a delicious custard from scratch!

-Yes, the banana pudding should be refrigerated, and this will ensure that the custard sets and the pudding is cold and delicious.
-It would be best if you refrigerated it before assembling and after.
+Yes, the banana pudding should be refrigerated.
+This will ensure that the custard sets and the pudding is cold and delicious.
+It would be best if you refrigerated it before and after assembly.

 Most sites will say, yes, you can freeze banana puddings.
 However, I don't recommend freezing banana pudding.
-Too many layers of ingredients will not fair well after being thawed out.
+Too many layers of ingredients will not fare well after being thawed.
 Your bananas may get frostbite, the whipped cream may turn into water, and your vanilla wafers will be soggy.
 That's not good eating.

 More Southern Sides